hydroperfox/win8drivers/installing-drivers.md

-# How to install major Windows driver in minor Windows through pnputil.exe
+# Installing modern drivers in a previous Windows version

+## Case 1

 I am in dual boot between Windows 11 (originally a Windows 10) and Windows 8.1.
 I have copied my Windows 11 drivers into a flash drive and passed them to the Windows 8.1 Downloads folder.